krisht/Game-of-Set/README.md

 ##### Scoring
 - Click 3 cards
-- If no set, cards glow red
+- If no set, cards glow red (maybe play sound indicating no set?)
 - If right, get a point and cards move to palyer's deck
 - Cards need to be delesected manually (even after having selected 3 without a set)
 - Vote for no sets possible